ajaykumarr123/TinyC-Compiler/README.md

 # TinyC-Compiler
-A storage of all the assigments for Compilers Laboratory of the Autumn 2019 semester, IIT Kharagpur.
+A storage of all the assigments of Compilers Laboratory for the Autumn 2020 semester, IIT Kharagpur.